 Accurate Asset Data is the First Step

 Our point of view on AI and ML is that they will play a huge role in the future success of asset and equipment maintenance service providers.
 We see their penetration into the market now and understand how in a matter of time they will dominate a variety of specific service-related areas.
-We also understand that the application of AI and ML is dependent upon the absolute necessity of clean, usable, accurate asset data.
+We also understand that the application of Artificial Intelligence and Machine Learning in field service management is dependent upon the absolute necessity of clean, usable, accurate asset data.
 That is why, in preparation for the arrival of AI and ML, we have focused so deeply on the asset, because that holistic view of the history and performance of the asset is the information that AI will absolutely require in order to make autonomous decisions that will drive a digitally transformed business.
 It all begins with a deep knowledge of the asset.